bitpay/wallet/CONTRIBUTING.md

  any errors reported there (errors are shown in red)
  - If possible, please provide a screenshot of the error / issue.

- If you need to provide personal data to solve the issue (like the Wallet Id), do not use Github Issues.
-We will provide an email so you can send the informatin.
+If you need to provide personal / sensitive data to solve the issue (like the Wallet Id), do not use Github Issues.
+We will provide a better channel (like an BitPay email address) so you can send the information.
+If possible, please encrypt your emails using GnuPG.

+To open an issue go to [Github Issues](https://github.com/bitpay/copay/issues).

 <a name="pull-requests"></a>
 ## Pull requests